swiftlang/swift-evolution/proposals/NNNN-cross-compilation-destinations.md

 ```

 Thanks to the availability of Universal Binaries on macOS and multiarch layouts on Linux, `buildTimeTriples` and
-`runTimeTriples` properties use plural in their naming and use arrays as their values.
+`runTimeTriples` properties use plural in their naming and their values are arrays.

 We propose that all relative paths in `destination.json` files should be validated not to "escape" the destination
 bundle for security reasons.
 That is, `../` components, if present in paths, will not be allowed to reference files and